htihle/htihle.github.io/weirdml.md

     <p><em>Example data from the Shapes (Hard) task.
 The shapes are randomly positioned, oriented, and sized, making this a more challenging variant of the shape recognition tasks.</em></p>
 </div>

-Similar to Shapes (Easy), but with random positioning, orientation, and size of the shapes.
+Similar to Shapes (Easy), but with random positioning, orientation, and size of the shapes ([task prompt](prompts/task_prompt_shapes_hard.md)).
 This tests the model's ability to create translation, rotation, and scale invariant features.

 Here the model needs to come up with a way to encode the data that is (at least somewhat) invariant to translations, rotations, and scaling.
 Here it is crucial for the different points to be processed together, as it is the relative positions of the points that determine the shape.
 Good data augmentation is also crucial on this one.